secretflow/secretflow/examples/app/h_cv/KLFedALA/README.md

 `p`  =2

 ## Quick Start
-Before starting experiments, make sure you are in the right working directory.
+Before starting experiments, make sure you are in the right working path.
 You need to get the heterogeneous datasets from [https://github.com/TsingZ0/PFLlib] and save it at `/dst`.

 ```commandline